 Pavlov writes that in Spain the Italian events may still be mirrored.
 By this, he refers to the case of Alma Shalabayeva who was kidnapped in Rome in May 2013 and illegally deported to Kazakhstan.
 There are signs that as in Italy, Kazakh diplomacy has brought about disturbingly large influence in Spain and all available means to effect the rendering of the prisoner are being used.

 The author of the letter warns that, despite the declarations of the Kazakh authorities, in the event of his extradition, there will be no possibility to guarantee his safety.
-He also expresses his gratitude for the support of OSCE representatives, MEPs, MPs Spanish, Polish and Italian MPs, who have intervened in his case, as well as human rights organisations, particularly Amnesty International and the Open Dialog Foundation, which have publicised his case.
+He also expresses his gratitude for the support of OSCE representatives, MEPs, MPs Spanish, Polish and Italian MPs, who have intervened in his case, as well as human rights organisations, particularly Amnesty International and the Open Dialogue Foundation, which have publicised his case.

-For many years, the Open Dialog Foundation has monitored violations of human rights in Kazakhstan.
+For many years, the Open Dialogue Foundation has monitored violations of human rights in Kazakhstan.
 Since June 2013, we have informed the public about the threat to Pavlov’s life in the case of his extradition to that country.
 The Foundation, as one of the recipients of the letter, will disseminate it among a broad range of cooperating institutions and regular readers.

 For more detailed information, please contact: